V155/qutebrowser/doc/commands.rst

 ^^^^^
 How many words to move.

-.. _move-to-start-of-document
+.. _move-to-start-of-document:

 move-to-start-of-document
 -------------------------
 Move the cursor or selection to the start of the document.

-.. _move-to-start-of-line
+.. _move-to-start-of-line:

 move-to-start-of-line
 ---------------------
 Move the cursor or selection to the start of the line.

-.. _move-to-start-of-next-block
+.. _move-to-start-of-next-block:

 move-to-start-of-next-block
 ---------------------------
 Move the cursor or selection to the start of next block.